arv1ndrana/notes/What do git checkouts really mean?.md

 But, what if you have a branch named `dev`
 The git command prioritizes branches above folders.

-So, doing `git checkout dev` in the case of having both `dev` folder and `dev` branch will switch your branch to `dev` instead of undoing your changes.
+So, doing `git checkout dev` in the case of having both `dev` folder and `dev` branch will switch your branch to `dev` instead of undoing your changes in the `dev` folder.

 To avoid this, do `git checkout -- dev` to undo your changes in the `dev` folder instead of switching your branch to `dev`.

-Here, the `--` mean the current branch.
+Here, the `--` means the current branch.

 Similarly, doing `git checkout dev index.html` will changes the file `index.html` in the current branch to the state of the file `index.html` from the branch `dev`.